 A charcuterie plate is a must.
 Fill a board or tray with a selection of cheeses, salami, crackers, and sliced baguette.

-A tray of crudités with celery sticks, carrot sticks, cucumber slices, bell pepper strips, with a vinaigrette or dipping sauce.
+Add a tray of crudités with celery sticks, carrot sticks, cucumber slices, bell pepper strips, with a vinaigrette or dipping sauce.

 What To Bring If You Are Invited